hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.17.17: Added image hover effects for Card, Carousel, and Cube layouts.
+* 1.17.18: Added ability to book a call with a gallery expert.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==
+= 1.17.18 =
+= Updated: 07.01.2026 =
+* **Added:** Ability to book a call with a gallery expert.
+* **Improved:** Prevent HEIC image uploads when the Imagick PHP extension is missing to avoid broken images.
+* **Fixed:** Carousel issue when the configured image count exceeds the actual number of images.

 = 1.17.17 =
 = Updated: 03.01.2026 =
 * **Added:** Drag-and-drop support for the Carousel layout.